Arc'teryx Sentinel LT Jacket

-At 73.5 centimeters (29 in.) down the back, the Arc'teryx Sentinel LT is the longest ski shell I’ve worn to date.
+At 29 inches (73.5 cm) down the back, the Arc'teryx Sentinel LT is the longest ski shell I’ve worn to date.
 For reference, I’m 5’8” and a size small falls about 2/3 of the way up my thigh with a bit more length around back.
-For comparison, both Arc’teryx’s own Sentinel AR and Outdoor Research’s Hemispheres are shorter at 72.5 centimeters and 70 centimeters respectively.
+For comparison, both Arc’teryx’s own Sentinel AR and Outdoor Research’s Hemispheres are shorter at 28.5 inches (72.5 cm) and 27.75 inches (70 cm), respectively.
 For backcountry use, this added coverage can be helpful for sealing out snow, especially when taking falls or skiing in deep powder.
 It's also a plus when sitting on a frigid chairlift at the resort.

 The Sentinel LT jacket clocks in at 1 pound 3.9 ounces, which is fairly heavy for the backcountry.
 To be fair, the jacket is packed with helpful features and still rolls and stuffs nicely into its own hood, but it’s nevertheless a burly ski shell.
 Within the Sentinel family, the Sentinel AR (“all round”) is heavier at 1 pound 4.8 ounces, although you get the addition of a thin flannel backer for added warmth and comfort.
 In the backcountry realm, both the Outdoor Research Hemispheres (1 lb.
 1.8 oz.) and Patagonia PowSlayer (1 lb.
 2.4 oz.) undercut the Sentinel LT, and you can go even lighter with a non-ski-specific shell such as Arc’teryx’s own Alpha SV (15.5 oz.).
-In the end, I’m more likely to pack my Arc’teryx Alpha FL (10.4 oz.) when weight and packed size are top concerns.
 But for resort days and outings when warmth and weather protection matter more, I don’t mind shouldering the added weight of the Sentinel LT.

 Men’s Arc’teryx Sabre LT

 The Sentinel LT is a women’s-specific ski shell, but Arc’teryx also makes a men’s version called the Sabre LT.
-Compared to the Sentinel, the Sabre LT costs the same at $649 but is heavier at 1 pound 6.2 ounces and offered in different colorways.
+Compared to the Sentinel, the Sabre LT costs the same at $699 but is heavier at 1 pound 7.3 ounces and offered in different colorways.
 Otherwise, the feature sets are nearly identical: the men’s Sabre LT sports Arc’teryx’s WaterTight zippers with RS sliders, an 80-denier, 3-layer Gore-Tex with C-Knit construction, an adjustable powder skirt, and a helmet-compatible StormHood.
-And just as we liked the length of the women’s version for sealing out snow, the men’s Sabre LT is long at 80 centimeters (31.5 in.).
+And just as we liked the length of the women’s version for sealing out snow, the men’s Sabre LT is long at 32.5 inches (83 cm).

-- At 73.5 centimeters (29 inches) down the back, the Sentinel LT is longer than much of its competition and very effective at sealing out snow.
+- At 29 inches (73.5 cm) down the back, the Sentinel LT is longer than much of its competition and very effective at sealing out snow.

 - Gore-Tex with C-Knit is impressively weatherproof without feeling crinkly or stiff.